dukersss13/COVID-19-Logistic-Growth-Model/README.md

 # COVID-19 U.S Model

 # Abstract
-The following model uses Logistic Growth to model the trend of the novel COVID-19 pandemic in the United States.
+The following model uses Logistic Growth to model the trend of the novel COVID-19 pandemic.
 The main assumption made is human intervention.
 It is assumed that with cautionary measures and human intervention, the pandemic will eventually approach a Carrying Capacity thus leading the infection rate to tail off.
 The model is a work in progress.
 More updates and modifications will be added.

 # Data